tam137/ai-tools/README.md

 ## Why it's good?

 It's good because you can just step in without much setup stuff, without installing runtimes or compiling binaries.
 Everything is bash.
-You can configure the AI behavior right in the files and integrate in your everyday processes!
+You can configure the AI behavior right in the files.

+All agent files use stdin and stdout, so you can pipe them in a chain and integrate into your everyday processes!

 Some important files/folders are:

-* func/ai-model-config.sh - Here you can configure the models for different AIs.
+* ```func/ai-model-config.sh``` - Here you can configure the models for different AIs.

-* The folder /json is to place structured information for the AI output.
+* The folder ```/json``` is to place structured information for the AI output.

 ## Setup
 Some prerequisites:

 * Uninstall Windows (you don't need it), use a Linux/Unix system.
 * Checkout this project.
-* Set some links to the AI files in /usr/local/bin for convenience.
+* Set some links to the AI files in ```/usr/local/bin``` for convenience.
 * Set environment variables (see below).

 export AIRPORT_AI_KEY={key}